mansij3112/pmg-coding-challenge/README.md

 - Extracting csv file names from file paths
 - Creating categoricals, merging them, and returning a combined data frame
 - Adding a new column with corresponding file names
-- Returning the combined data frame as an combined CSV
+- Returning the combined data frame as a combined CSV
 ----------------------

 **Input :**